secured lock Secured with SHA-256 Encryption

 What’s the preferred commuter transportation in Minnesota?

-Nearly 78 percent of commuters preferred to drive alone for their daily commute against the national average of 76.4 percent.
+Nearly 78 percent of commuters preferred to drive alone for their daily commute, compared to the national average of 76.4 percent.

 Is there traffic congestion in Minnesota?

-The biggest city in Minnesota, Minneapolis is the 24th most congested city in the country.
-The Minnesota Department of Transportation is working on eight different projects to reduce congestion in the twin cities.
+Minneapolis, the biggest city in Minnesota, is the 24th most congested city in the country.
+The Minnesota Department of Transportation works on eight projects to reduce congestion in the twin cities.

-You are now equipped to take the most informed decision about your auto insurance coverage.
-Start by comparing free auto insurance quotes, which is the quickest and easiest way to save.
+You can now make the most informed decision about your auto insurance coverage. car insurance quotes in Minnesota.
 Plug your ZIP code into our free online quote generator to find auto insurance that meets your individual insurance and financial needs today.

 Here are some frequently asked questions about auto insurance in Minnesota.